 What it looks like

-Ask your doctor, nurse or pharmacist if you have any questions about how they prepare your injection.
+Ask the doctor, nurse or pharmacist if you/your child have any questions about how they prepare the injection.

 Zinforo contains 600 mg of ceftaroline fosamil as the active ingredient.